ap-csp-whs-2024-2025/intro-assignment-cdnguyen125/README.md

 Answer the questions below
 * Something interesting about me is: I play all racket sports like badminton, tennis, and pickleball.
 * Ask Mr. Vu anything: did you always know you wanted to learn a lot of code or did you randomly get a revalation after doing a lot of math?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in: I play badminton and am on a TARC Rocketry Team Hasta la Pasta.
+I also used to play piano, but I hated it and quit.